chaaz/versio/docs/use_cases.md

 ## CI Merge

-As part of your CI/CD pipeline, you can create an action to execute `versio run`, which will update the version numbers, generate changelogs, and commit and push all changes.
+As part of your CI/CD pipeline, you can create an action to execute `versio release`, which will update the version numbers, generate changelogs, and commit and push all changes.
 You can set this action to run automatically when a branch has been merged to a release branch, or at any other time you want your software to be released.

-It's important to note that nothing can be pushed to the release branch during the short time that Versio is running, or `versio run` will fail.
+It's important to note that nothing can be pushed to the release branch during the short time that Versio is running, or `versio release` will fail.
 There are a number of ways you can deal with this: from locking the branch while Versio is running; to creating a pre-release branch to separate merges from the release process; to simply ignoring the problem and manually re-running the CI action if it gets stuck; and more.
 The strategy you use is dependent on the specifics of your organization and